Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/07-Use-delta-lake.md

-# Lab 07: Use Delta Lake with Spark in Azure Synapse Analytics
+# Lab 07: Using Delta Lake with Spark in Azure Synapse Analytics

 ## Lab Scenario